juseljuk/watsonx-orchestrate-workshop/part3b-ai-gateway-models/README.md

 - **Endpoint configuration** - Base URL and region settings for the provider - needed for custom providers
 - **Authentication method** - How the gateway will authenticate with the provider - if something else than API key

-> If you want to test this, you can get your api key from here: https://platform.openai.com/api-keys, you need to login / create your developer account first though.
+> If you want to test this with OpenAI for example, you can get your api key from here: https://platform.openai.com/api-keys, you need to login / create your developer account first though.
 You can see the available OpenAI models here: https://developers.openai.com/api/docs/models/all

 Example API Key connection configuration:
 ```bash